voxel51/fiftyone-plugins/plugins/panel-examples/README.md

 -   **Description:** A panel that showcases a dropdown menu of selectable options.
-Selecting an option from the dropdown menu will trigger functionality that can alter the panel state itself, perform an operator or auxillary function, or change the state of the running `fiftyone` instance.
+Selecting an option from the dropdown menu will trigger functionality that can alter the panel state itself, perform an operator or auxiliary function, or change the state of the running `fiftyone` instance.
 -   Shows example of:
     -   how to use the `DropdownView` component
     -   how to add selectable choices to a dropdown menu